rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 categories = ["general information"]
 +++

-For new users, kindly refer to the [important information](/docs/important/).
-Additionally, please find information about the latest version of rsync to [install](/docs/rsync/).
+For new users, kindly refer to the *Important* section.
+Additionally, please find information about the latest version of rsync to install, refer to the *Latest version of rsync* section .

 The primary Sidebar menu is context-sensitive.
 The rationale behind a context-sensitive Sidebar menu is to conceal menu options that may be distracting to the user.